Getting Started with Chef Solo. Part 2

 node[:app][:web_dir]

-As you can see in recipe code we created 3 directories, created new config for nginx, enabled this config by “nginx_site” helper (this helper automatically reload nginx) and put “index.html” into server directory.
-After launch command “vagrant provision” you should see this in your browser by url “http://localhost:8085/”:
+As you can see in the recipe code we created 3 directories, created a new config for nginx, enabled this config by “nginx_site” helper (this helper automatically reloads nginx) and put “index.html” into the server directory.
+After the launch command, “vagrant provision”, you should see this in your browser with url “http://localhost:8085/”:

 Ruby Power!